InfinityUniverse0/PageRank/README.md

 You need to put your dataset file in the same dir with the generated executable file `PageRank` , and rename it as `Data.txt` .

-The format of the lines in the file is as follow:
+The format of the lines in the file is as follows:

 ```
 FromNodeID ToNodeID